jalani2727/Capstone-Raspberry-Projects/README.md

 The proper card numbers were not specified and led to great confusion about why my speakers and microphone were not working.

 ### Adding Detectable Pitches
-<p>Out of the box, the script is designed to detect frequencies a person is looking to match when tuning a guitar to standard tuning using cent values.
-I had notied that the cent values were whole numbers ranging between 0 and 11. <br> I had noticed that the cent values used actually represent the number of half steps away from A on the chromatic scale that a particular note is</p>
+<p>Out of the box, the script is designed to detect frequencies a person is looking to match when tuning a guitar to standard tuning.
+It does this using cent values.
+I had noticed that the cent values were whole numbers ranging between 0 and 11. <br> The cent values used actually represent the number of half steps away from A on the chromatic scale that a particular note is</p>

 Cent Values & Note Variables:
 ```python